What is Mindfulness?

 - Improve your relationships.

-What Mindfulness Meditation is not
+What Meditation is not

-The goal of Mindfulness is not relaxation.
-Although relaxation can be a bonus benefit of engaging in a regular mindfulness practice, it’s not the goal.
+The goal of Mindfulness meditation is not relaxation.
+Although relaxation can be a bonus benefit of engaging in a regular practice, it’s not the goal.
 The thoughts that Mindfulness brings into our awareness are not necessarily always pleasant, however, Mindfulness does help to give us some distance from them, and it also brings a greater sense of acceptance to them.

 Acceptance does not mean “liking” or “approving” of what comes into your awareness, it simply means, “sitting with” the thoughts, without a struggle.
 The struggle with your thoughts is what is said to create the suffering.
 Thoughts are just thoughts.
 It’s getting caught up in them, becoming preoccupied with them and consumed by them that causes the problem.

-The goal of Mindfulness is not to stop your thoughts or to stop your mind from thinking.
+The goal is not to stop your thoughts or to stop your mind from thinking.
 That is impossible!
 Not even Zen masters can do this.
 The goal is to simply notice your thoughts and to bring a greater sense of kindness and compassion to those thoughts.
 It’s about being open to, and curious to, whatever comes up.

 How can I learn to Meditate?